Film colorization

-Film colorization (American English; or colourisation [British English], or colourization [Canadian English and Oxford English]) is any process that adds color to black-and-white, sepia, or other monochrome moving-picture images.
-It may be done as a special effect, to "modernize" black-and-white films, or to restore color films.
+Film colorization (American English; or colourisation/colorisation [both British English], or colourization [Canadian English and Oxford English]) is any process that adds color to black-and-white, sepia, or other monochrome moving-picture images.
+It may be done as a special effect, to "modernize" black-and-white films, or to restore color segregation.
 The first examples date from the early 20th century, but colorization has become common with the advent of digital image processing.